Here’s our guide to PVC vs composite decking including their pros and cons, cost differences, warranty and which deck types are best.

 Pros and Cons of PVC vs Composite Decking

 While there are pros and cons for both materials, there are many similarities between PVC and composite decking.
-The similarities are listed below:
+The similarities and benefits are listed below:

 - Cost-saving